alberto-scolari/npp_exercise/README.md

 # NPP Exercise
-This is an exercise to show NPP capabilities.
+This is an exercise to show NPP capabilities by applying a [Canny Border Filter](https://docs.nvidia.com/cuda/npp/image_filtering_functions.html#image-filter-canny-border) to one or more input images in PGM format.
+For each input image, the filter is applied by calling the NPP function [`nppiFilterCannyBorder_8u_C3C1R_Ctx`](https://docs.nvidia.com/cuda/npp/image_filtering_functions.html#c.nppiFilterCannyBorder_8u_C3C1R_Ctx) and the output is stored into a PMG image with the same name and a `boxed_` prefix.

+This implementation exploits the available concurrency on a CUDA device by [duble-buffering](https://en.wikipedia.org/wiki/Multiple_buffering) the execution of the various operations.
+For more details about the double buffering implementation, see [the dedicated section](#double-buffering-implementation).

 # Quickstart
 For the basic functionalities, a [`Makefile`](Makefile) is available.
+It automatically downloads the dependencies (see [the list of dependencies](#dependencies-and-licenses)) and builds the executable when needed and requires no manual intervention nor extra arguments.
 To compile and run on a single image, you may run

 ```bash